COMMUNITY RESEARCH PROJECT DEVELOPMENT

 - Every project must utilize JLF volunteers in an effective way relative to the size and needs of the organization.
 JLF will not sponsor a project unless it provides opportunities for service by its members.
 Those opportunities must be clearly defined in the project proposal.
 Our service calendar runs from June 1- May 30.

-- Project must not duplicate efforts of other community organizations/agencies.
-If a long-term project is accepted, JLF and sponsor/partner organization will enter into an agreement, subject to a review of program effectiveness and operation.
+- The project must not duplicate the efforts of other community organizations/agencies.
+If a long-term project is accepted, JLF and the sponsor/partner organization will enter into an agreement, subject to a review of program effectiveness and operation.

-- The proposals must only include projects that will be completed by April 1, 2019.
-All accepted projects must demonstrate the potential for financial self-sufficiency following JLF involvement.
+- All accepted projects must demonstrate the potential for financial self-sufficiency following JLF involvement.

-- All accepted projects must addresses a critical community need by expanding or creating services, as well as offering significant community impact.
+- All accepted projects must address a critical community need by expanding or creating services and offering significant community impact.

 - The project is of interest to Junior League of Fayetteville volunteers.
 Adequate JLF staffing must be available.

-- The project must offer a possibility of interfacing with other agencies and funding sources.
+- The project must offer the possibility of interfacing with other agencies and funding sources.